 Experiential marketing is a form of brand marketing that creates immersive, interactive experiences designed to connect with consumers on a deeper emotional level than traditional advertising methods.
 Instead of merely describing the benefits of a particular brand or product in a one-way message, experiential marketing endeavors to make consumers active participants in this exchange.
 Experiential marketing typically includes physical, live interactions as well as digital, shareable interactions online.
-This might include such experiential marketing subcategories as live event marketing, gaming experiences, entertainment such as videos or special performances, “scavenger hunt” events, special events for enthusiastic, loyal customers, and social media marketing activations.
-Co-promotion of beverages at live performances or athletic events are also sometimes a part of experiential marketing.
+This might include such subcategories as live event management, gaming experiences, entertainment such as videos or special performances, “scavenger hunt” events, special events for loyal customers, and social media marketing activations.

 Sometimes called “engagement marketing,” experiential marketing aims to connect with people on a personal and emotional level.
 Therefore, it is usually highly data-driven and targeted, drawing on insights from the customer journey and personalization strategies.
 One-size-fits-all marketing messages don’t work well with experience-based marketing; the message and overall brand experience need to feel like they were tailored for a specific customer as much as possible, ideally delivered through an omnichannel marketing approach.